 Fear of being abandoned

-Their behavior is influenced by the fear of being alone or abandoned.
+The behavior of people who have anxious attachment is influenced by the fear of being alone or abandoned.
 Because of this fear deep ingrained within them, sometimes they can get very attached to their partner.
 They can become overwhelming by wanting constant (or continuous) contact with their partner.

 Adults with anxious attachment can be jealous and possessive with their partner.
 The partner’s desire for independence can be interpreted as a separation, or worse, as abandonment or lack of love.